edwinkost/infos/generate_ssh_key/how_to_generate_ssh_key.md

 ssh-keygen -t ed25519 -C "mobaxterm@my_laptop"
 ```

 When you're prompted to "Enter a file in which to save the key", you can press Enter to accept the default file location.
-Please note that if you created SSH keys previously, ssh-keygen may ask you to rewrite another key (in which case we recommend creating a custom-named SSH key).
+Please note that if you created SSH keys previously, ssh-keygen may ask you to rewrite another key (in which case a custom-named SSH key file name is recommended).

 At the next prompts (regarding passphrase), you can also just press Enter (for simply using no passphrase).

 ## Step 4: Display/copy your public ssh key
+To display, your public ssh key, you can run this command on your terminal.
 ```
 cat ~/.ssh/id_rsa.pub
 ```